ACCESS-NRI/issm-triangle/README.md

 marked "ele" in the Show Me window; click on the top one.
 This will cause Show Me to load and display the triangulation.

-For contrast, try running
+For contrast, try running:

 ```
 triangle -pq A
 ```

 Now, click on the same "ele" button.
 A new triangulation will be loaded;